-- Acceptable forms include: Colorado driver's license; valid photo ID card issued by the Department of Revenue; US passport; employee ID with photo issued by any entity of the US government or Colorado; pilot's license issued by the FAA or other authorized agency of the US; US military ID with photo; ID card issued by a federally recognized tribal government; Medicare or Medicaid card; certified copy of your US birth certificate; certificate of Degree of Indian or Alaskan Native Blood; certified documentation of naturalization; student ID with photo issued by a Colorado institute of higher education; veteran's ID with photo issued by the VA; or a current utility bill, bank statement, government check, paycheck, or other government document showing name and address (within last 60 days).
+- Acceptable forms include: Colorado driver's license; valid ID card issued by the Department of Revenue; US passport; employee ID with photo issued by any entity of the US government or Colorado; pilot's license issued by the FAA or other authorized agency of the US; US military ID with photo; ID card issued by a federally recognized tribal government; Medicare or Medicaid card; certified copy of your US birth certificate; certificate of Degree of Indian or Alaskan Native Blood; certified documentation of naturalization; student ID with photo issued by a Colorado institute of higher education; veteran's ID with photo issued by the VA; or a current utility bill, bank statement, government check, paycheck, or other government document showing name and address (within last 60 days).

 - Voters without ID: If you are unable to provide ID, you will be able to vote a provisional ballot, or you may request a mail ballot to take home, sign, and return to your county clerk.
 Your signature is used to verify your identity on a mail ballot

 - Fill out the Federal Post Card Application (FPCA), or download a copy.
 Your election official may have questions, so please provide an email address or phone number where they can reach you.